top of page

 Eleanor was a finalist in the Royal Overseas League Annual Music Competition 2018, the Maureen Lehane Vocal Awards 2017 at Wigmore Hall, won First Prize in the RCM Lieder Competition in 2017, was a finalist in the MCL Young Musician of the Year 2017, and was the recipient of the Ted Moss and Bertha Taylor-Stach Prize.

 Eleanor is thrilled to be returning to English National Opera this Autumn where she is covering the role of Phyllis in 'Iolanthe'.
-When she’s not singing, Eleanor is most likely with her 1 year old daughter, Bonnie, and her husband at their home in Essex.
+When she’s not singing, Eleanor is most likely with her two children and her husband at their home in Essex.

 Headshot 2019 BW.jpg